Moya/Moya/docs/Examples.md

 ```

 This enum is used to make sure that you provide implementation details for each
 target (at compile time).
-The enum *must* conform to the `MoyaTarget` protocol,
+The enum *must* conform to the `MoyaTarget` protocol.
-and by extension, the `MoyaPath` one as well.
-Let's take a look at what that
-might look like.
+Let's take a look at what that might look like.

 ```swift
 private extension String {